verificatum/verificatum-gmpmee/README_DEV.md

 to do a brutal cleanup of everything.
 Yes, there are various clean commands in Makefile, but this seems more robust and convenient when developing.
-After this command "git status" should not list any magic files that you did not write.
+After this command `git status` should not list any magic files that you did not write.
 Finally, you can use

         make -f Makefile.build dist

-to build a distribution tar.gz-ball in a single command.
-This merely sets up things and then runs the usual "make dist".
+to build a distribution archive `gmpmee-<version>.tar.gz` in a single command.
+This merely sets up things and then runs the usual

+        make dist

 ## Test Coverage Analysis

-If lcov is installed, then you can do a coverage analysis of the tests by
+If `lcov` is installed, then you can do a coverage analysis of the tests by running

        make coverage

-The results ends up in coverage/html.
+and the results end up in `coverage/html`.